 Q. What is the definition of a water resource?

 A significant impact on water resources may be caused by one development action relating to coal seam gas or large coal mine, or the cumulative impact of such actions.
-Under the National Partnership Agreement, factors which may directly or indirectly bring about a significant impact on water resources could include those that:

 The definition of "large coal mining development" in the EPBC Act (section 528) is "any coal mining activity that has, or is likely to have, a significant impact on water resources (including any impacts of associated salt production and/or salinity), in its own right or when considered with other developments, whether past, present or reasonably foreseeable developments."
-The definition relates to the development's likely significant impact on a water resource and not the size of the proposed mine.
+The definition relates to the development's likely significant impact on a water resource and not the size of the proposed action.

 Actions which involve only associated infrastructure, such as processing, pipelines, rail lines and other transportation facilities, would not be captured in the definition, as these are non-extractive actions.